Spirituality is Associated with the Long-Term Psychological Health of Cancer Survivors

 By John M. de Castro, Ph.D.

-Receiving a diagnosis of cancer has a huge impact on most people.
-Feelings of depression, anxiety, and fear are very common and are normal responses to this life-changing and potentially life-ending experience.
+Surviving cancer has a huge impact on most people.
+Feelings of depression, anxiety, and fear are very common and are normal responses to this life-changing experience.
 These feeling can result from changes in body image, changes to family and work roles, feelings of grief at these losses, and physical symptoms such as pain, nausea, or fatigue.
 People might also fear death, suffering, pain, or all the unknown things that lie ahead.
-So, coping with the emotions and stress of a cancer diagnosis is a challenge and there are no simple treatments for these psychological sequelae of cancer diagnosis.
+So, coping with the emotions and stress of a surviving cancer is a challenge and there are no simple treatments for these psychological sequelae of cancer.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Rudaz, M., Ledermann, T., & Grzywacz, J. G. (2019).
 The Influence of Daily Spiritual Experiences and Gender on Subjective Well-Being Over Time in Cancer Survivors.
 Archive for the psychology of religion = Archiv fur Religionspsychologie, 41(2), 159–171. https://doi.org/10.1177/0084672419839800